Intervision group, towards articulating what is possible

 The method

-Drawing up a summary report of the work carried out.
+1. Drafting a summary report of the work carried out.

 Aspects of the intervision process

-Pichon Rivier states that the group must face the epistemological obstacle in order to better define its task: <<that which stands between the subject and the object of knowledge [...] and which acts in the subject, whether individual or group, as a massive defence system.>> (Pichon Riviér, 1971)
+Pichon Rivier emphasises the importance of the group facing the epistemological obstacle in order to define its task precisely.
+This obstacle is described as "that which stands between the subject and the object of knowledge and acts as a massive defence system in the subject, whether individual or group" (Pichon Rivier, 1971).

 If you would like to contact ParamitaLab, please send us a message at +39 334 206 6723 or at luna.villalba@paramitalab.org.
 Please describe your request and leave your phone number, so we can call you back.
 Alternatively, you can submit your request in the module.